duplocloud/docs/faq.md

 ## Upgrade FAQs

 DuploCloud provides comprehensive monitoring capabilities, including Kubernetes pods, node hosts, RDS databases, and load balancers.
 This enables the creation of dashboards and setting up alerts for efficient service management.
-DuploCloud's built-in monitoring feature also displays resource utilization by Tenant or container functions, simplifying usage tracking and offering a cost-effective alternative to solutions like Datadog.
+DuploCloud's built-in monitoring feature also displays resource utilization by Tenant or container functions, simplifying usage tracking and offering a cost-effective ve alternative to solutions like Datadog.

 ### What is a rolling upgrade, and how do I enable it?